Oxyeleotris nullipora: Distribution

 The poreless gudgeon occurs in Cape York and Arnhem Land in northern Australia and also southern New Guinea.
 Within Queensland the fish ranges from around Ingham to Cairns, particularly the lower Tully River.
 There is a separate population in the Hope Vale region and the Cape York population ranges from the Endeavour River up the eastern coast, around the tip and south to the Edward River on the Gulf of Carpentaria.
 The Arnhem Land population extends from the Reynolds River east to the Giddy River as well the Tiwi Islands.
 In New Guinea, the fish is found Fly River further west to around Timika.

 Habitat

 O.nulliporos is often found in wetlands on floodplains, smaller slow flowing creeks, backwaters and lily ponds where they tend to be found in the shallow margins among thick aquatic vegetation..
 The fish is bottom dwelling and is found over a soft bottom in both clear and turbid water with a low pH.

 Lifecycle/Reproduction

-Spawning commence at temperatures above about 24-25 C. The female lays approximately 30 eggs, 2 mm in diameter, on the underside of overhanging rocks and crevises.
+Spawning commence at temperatures above about 24-25 C. The female lays approximately 30 eggs, 2 mm in diameter, on the underside of overhanging rocks and crevices.
 The eggs are translucent when laid and ovoid becoming darker as they develop.
 The male guards the eggs until they hatch in about 8 to 10 days.
 The newly hatched fry are about 3 mm in length.